When starting your gluten-free life, one of the biggest worries is that there is suddenly “nothing left to eat!”

 Milks and Drinks:

-Boxed or Canned non-refrigerated drinks like Coconut Milk, Rice Milk, Almond Milk and coconut water can all be found gluten-free.
-Pay attention to the ingredients for additives like zanthum gum, which can cause intestinal issues for some.
+Boxed or Canned non-refrigerated drinks like Coconut Milk, Rice Milk, Almond Milk, and coconut water can all be found gluten-free.
+Pay attention to the ingredients for additives like zanthan gum, which can cause intestinal issues for some.
 Drinking filtered water all day is a healthy option!

 Although many believe tea to be naturally gluten-free, I’ve found that I still need to read the labels and choose certified gluten-free options.
 There are many delicious teas to enjoy!